Several Press Trip tips can be found on this page along with links to related articles.

 This means seasoned travel writers with access to editors of bigger circulation magazines often get priority.

 Self-excursions are a form of low cost travel.
-Don't expect to have all your costs covered when you're organizing this on your own.
+Don't expect to have all your costs covered when you're organizing these on your own.
 Most likely you'll manage

 to get some costs covered, but be prepared to pay for some of the trip.